dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 The data plane architectures considered for UPF connectivity in mobile packet core fall into two categories:

-1. Interworking model:
+- Interworking model:
     - This model uses GWs.
     - UPFs and 3GPP control remain unchanged.
     - 3GPP data plane becomes an overlay on top of new data planes
     - GWs convert GTP traffic to underlying data plane format.

-The details are provided in Section 6.1.

-2. Integrated model:
+- Integrated model:
     - In this model UPFs transmit/receive packets in accordance with the new data plane format.
     - UPFs and 3GPP control will be modified.
     - 3GPP and transport data plane are collapsed into one data plane.

-The details are provided in Section 6.2.

 ## Forwarding and mobility paradigms